 The College Board has compiled resources for undocumented students, including information about financial aid, helpful videos, and interviews with students who share their experiences.

 This website provides information about California's DREAM Act, as well as steps for filling out an application.

 The California Dropout Research Project addresses the educational crisis of dropouts in the California school system through the synthesis of research to inform policymakers and the larger public about potential solutions.

-This section of the College Summit website compiles reports and articles focused on creating a college-going culture, including articles focused on minority and first-generation students.
+The College Summit website compiles reports and articles focused on helping minority, low-income, and first-generation students go to college.